 Minorities are also adding to the entrepreneurial mix.
 As we saw in Table 5.3, minority groups and women are increasing business ownership at a much faster rate than the national average, reflecting their confidence in the U.S. economy.
 These overwhelming increases in minority business ownership paralleled the demand for U.S. Small Business Administration loan products.
 Loans to minority business owners in fiscal year 2017 set a record—more than $9.5 billion, or 31 percent, of SBA’s total loan portfolio.29

-The latest Kauffman Foundation Index of Startup Activity found that immigrants and Latinos have swelled the growing numbers of self-employed Americans in recent years, increasing the diversity of the country’s entrepreneurial class.
+The latest Kauffman Foundation Index of Startup Activity found that immigrants and Hispanic/Latino people have swelled the growing numbers of self-employed Americans in recent years, increasing the diversity of the country’s entrepreneurial class.
 Overall, minority-owned businesses increased 38 percent.
 The SBA notes that the number of Hispanic-owned businesses has increased more than 46 percent between 2007 and 2012.30